Comparing FWA for Enterprise and FWA for Rural Key Differences Explained

 • Sales teams talk to leads that fit their best customer type.

-• A high lead score means the marketing plan is working.
+• A high lead score means the outreach plan is working.

 Enterprise providers want a few strong leads, not lots of weak ones.